-Since Satan is spirit and can't die, he will be chained in a prison for 1,000 years.
-This will happen when Jesus Christ returns to the earth.
+Satan will be chained in a prison for 1,000 years.
+This will happen when Jesus Christ returns to earth.
 With Satan not around, Christ can begin to make all things good again.

 God tells us to be afflicted on the Day of Atonement.
-This means those who safely can, fast, which means are not to eat or drink anything.
+This means those who safely can, will fast, which means not to eat or drink anything.